-The Lofoten Jacket from Norrona is a lightweight clothing item that, while a bit low on durability, does a nice job of balancing a flexible shell with some of the best weather protection on the market.
+This is my review of Lofoten Jacket from Norrona.
+In my opinion, it is a lightweight clothing item that, while a bit low on durability, does a nice job of balancing a flexible shell with some of the best weather protection on the market.

 - Best for: Skiers who need lighter clothing that won’t give in or succumb to wet conditions.
 Good for those who need extra mobility as well.

 - Pros: The lightweight shell is both comfortable and flexible.
 This jacket also comes with some of the best weather protection you will ever see.
 It’s stylish to boot.

 - Cons: This jacket is not cheap.
 The lighter material, while flexible, doesn’t have the best durability, and there aren’t a lot of pockets for extra storage.

 - Alternatives: Alpha Liftaloft, Arc’teryx Macai, Sabre AR

 No. This jacket isn’t made for warmth.
 You’re going to need extra layers when wearing it.